 To ensure you are fully stocked with all the packing and shipping supplies you’ll need for success – and to avoid unnecessary pauses in production and shipping – we’ve built a list of the most essential items:

 - Boxes.
 When most people think of shipping supplies, corrugated boxes are the first item on the list.
 However, it’s essential to have the right boxes on hand for each of your products.
 Consider whether you need corrugated RSC boxes, chipboard cartons, mailers, or mailing tubes, and be sure to account for all product sizes and shapes.
+Don’t forget to identify your products inside your boxes with packing slip envelopes.

 - Flexible packaging.
 Flexible packaging can be an ideal alternative to hard corrugated boxes or can be used within boxes for an additional layer of protection or organization.
 Whether you need external packaging like padded mailers and bubble mailers, or internal poly bags, vacuum sealer bags, and vacuum sealers, have your items on hand before you begin shipping.